launchfort/flock/README.md

 }
 ```

-The command line tool is will write project settings to a `.flockrc.json` file
+The command line tool will write project settings to a `.flockrc.json` file
 after running any command.
 Be sure to check this into source control.

 ## Install